Michael-Brodsky/PG/src/components/readme.md

 ### LCDDisplay.h
 Facilitates configuration and asynchronous operation of an LCD display including formatted printing.

 ### RemoteControl.h
-Facilitates remote execution of client code over a network connection.
+The RemoteControl class facilitates asynchronous control of peripheral hardware by a remote host using commands sent over a serial port.
+NOTE: The RemoteControl class is deprecated.
+Clients should use the Interpreter class instead (see utilities/Interpreter.h).

 ### SweepServo.h
 Asynchronous servo controller that uses natural units, degrees of rotation and angular velocity, instead of pulse widths.